-Origin of Candlesticks?
+Origin of japanese Candlesticks?

 The black and white real bodies of the candles were used to analyse the behavior of supply and demand of rice in the market.
-This further became familiar and people started developing trading strategies and patterns so market predictions became important.
+This further became familiar and people started developing trading strategies and patterns.

 The Japanese candlestick later became popular to most traders due to its level of ease in reading and interpreting charts.
-Thanks to Nison he was able to transform many lives of people by sharing this great idea to the other side of the world.
+Thanks to Nison, he was able to transform many lives of people by sharing this great idea to the other side of the world.

 Now we know the real origin of candlesticks, Let’s now take a brief look at the true nature of a candlestick

-Formation of the Japanese candlestick?
+Formation of the Japanese candlesticks

-The shape and a body of the Japanese candlestick is not very different from our ordinary candles we use to light especially in our churches.
-For those who have not seen that in churches at least you have seen one at home.
+The shape and a body of the Japanese candlestick is not very different from the ordinary candles we use to light especially in our churches.
+For those who have not seen that in churches at least you have seen/used one at home.

 You will love it more after this section.
-Lets look at the illustration below.
+Let’s look at the illustration below.

 A candlestick has a hollow or filled part known as the real body and long thin lines up and down.